January 15, 2026

 Rise Up Program

-The RUP offers grants to assist eligible households with downpayment and closing costs for homes purchases by first-time, first generation homebuyers.
-The incomes for participating households must be at or below 120 percent of the AMI.
+The RUP offers grants to assist eligible households with down payment and closing costs for homes purchases by first-time, first-generation homebuyers.
+The incomes for participating households must be at or below 120 percent of the MTSP median income for the household size and county where the home will be purchased.
 This pilot program aims to address the racial homeownership gap for Black and minority homeowners and to promote the growth of intergenerational wealth that has been delayed for Black and minority households due to historical segregation and discrimination.
 This program will be promoted via webinars, email notifications, and the FHLB and program administrators’ websites.
 This pilot program opened on May 28, 2024.
-As of December 31, 2024, the FHLB had disbursed $6.16 million on behalf of 224 first-generation, first-time homebuyers, which includes the administrative fee for the first program administrator.

 Non-lending activities